microsoft/playwright/docs/src/test-ui-mode-js.md

 ### Docker & GitHub Codespaces

-For environments where you don't have a GUI running, like GitHub Codespaces or VS Code Remote Development SSH/Containers, you can run UI mode in the browser.

-For Docker and GitHub Codespaces, in order for an endpoint to be accessible outside of the container, it needs to be bound to the `0.0.0.0` interface:
+For Docker and GitHub Codespaces environments, you can run UI mode in the browser.
+In order for an endpoint to be accessible outside of the container, it needs to be bound to the `0.0.0.0` interface:

 ```bash
 npx playwright test --ui-host=0.0.0.0